-- constructed, with construction starting after that time, or - acquired in some other way after that time.
+- acquired under a contract entered into after that time - constructed, with construction starting after that time, or - acquired in some other way after that time.

 However, small business taxpayers have been able to continue to use accelerated rates for plant acquired after 21 September 1999 but before 1 July 2001 if they met certain conditions when the plant was first used or installed ready for use.